 Sound on the Screen - The Music of Piero Piccioni

 Piero Piccioni is a name that you can add to a long list of Italian composers who turned their attention to the world of cinema in the 1950’s and 60’s, and like many of them he was both talented and prolific.
-He is credited with creating over 300 scores for a wide range of films that spanned nearly every genre imaginable, from steamy B-movies to comedies, as well as dramas from the likes of Luchino Visconti, Bernardo Bertolucci and Francesco Rosi.
+He is credited with creating over 300 scores for a wide range of films that spanned nearly every genre imaginable, from comedy to steamy B-movies, as well as dramas from the likes of Luchino Visconti, Bernardo Bertolucci and Francesco Rosi.

 In more recent years, Piccioni's music has also seen somewhat of a revival online, where some of his scores have racked up millions of views on YouTube and Spotify.
 This is especially the case for some of the lesser known B-movies that he worked on during the 70's, some of which can be difficult to track down even in the age of online streaming.
 So when it comes to listening, it's easy to find a huge amount of Piccioni's work, but where do you look when it comes to watching some of those films?
 The Criterion Channel's online streaming service is a good place to start.

 Some of the events from the composer's life read a bit like a filmscript.
 Piccioni started out as a jazz musician in the 1930’s and then took up a career as a lawyer before making his working acquaintance with cinema in the early 50’s.
 In 1953 his name then became the source of scandal when he was accused in a murder case which gained national attention.
 He was later acquitted following an alibi from actress and reported lover Alida Valli, who had starred in Carol Reed’s The Third Man (1949) just a few years before, and would appear in Dario Argento's Suspiria (1977) some years later.
 The case was later abandoned under mysterious circumstances and Piccioni went on to continue his work, writing the music for a range of films from different corners of Italian cinema.